gravityforms/gravityformscli/readme.txt

 1. Go to the Plugin management page of WordPress admin section and enable the 'Gravity Forms CLI' plugin

 == ChangeLog ==
+= 1.6 =
+- Updated the plugin to support installing and updating Gravity SMTP.

 = 1.5 =
 - Updated the plugin to allow its usage as a WP-CLI package.